 The Stanford MBA Future Leaders Program exposes the next generation of diverse leaders to a management education and prepares you for success in an MBA program and beyond.

-The inaugural Stanford MBA Future Leaders Program takes place at Stanford GSB from 11-14 August 2016.
-The generosity of individuals, corporations, and foundations covers all transportation costs to and from the program (including airfare), as well as lodging and food during the program for program participants.
+The second-annual Stanford MBA Future Leaders Program takes place at Stanford GSB from August 10-13, 2017.
+There is no program or application fee, and the generosity of individuals, corporations, and foundations covers lodging and food during the program for program participants.
+A limited amount of funds is available to help cover travel expenses to and from the program.

-- Class Immersion Experience: Experience the academic life of a MBA student by participating in classes with Stanford GSB faculty.
+- Class Immersion Experience: Experience the academic life of an MBA student by participating in classes with Stanford GSB faculty.
 You will dive into a case study and examine a real business issue.

 - Design Thinking Exercise: Learn about the Stanford d.School’s design thinking approach to create innovative solutions to problems impacting the world.
 In this hands-on workshop, you will have the opportunity to work on real-world problems using this methodology.

-- Career Design Workshop: Work with the GSB Career Management Center to plan the next steps for your career after college.
-Our career advisors will help you build and practice a key skill in landing a great role: networking!
+- Career Design Workshop: Work with the Stanford GSB Career Management Center to plan the next steps for your career after college.
+Our career advisors will help you build and practice key skills in landing a great role.

 - Company Visits: Gain exposure to some of the top companies in the Bay Area and learn about the career opportunities in a variety of industries.